kubernetes/community/communication/README.md

 * [kubernetes-dev] hosts development announcements and discussions around developing kubernetes itself
 * [Discuss Kubernetes] is where kubernetes users trade notes
 * Additional Google groups exist and can be joined for discussion related to each SIG and Working Group.
 These are linked from the [SIG list](/sig-list.md).

+## Issues

+If you have a question about Kubernetes or have a problem using it, please start with the [troubleshooting guide].

+If that doesn't answer your questions, or if you think you found a bug, please [file an issue].

 ## Accessing community documents